Capstone-project-Knowy/machine-learn/Ver2/ModelV2.md

 AS previously said, this model are just changing things from the first model to apply Clustering Method to the models.
 Hence why you could see a lot of testing cell

 For Clustering Method that was test, its still not applied to the model itself.
 Just testing it in raw Python.
-This model become based for improvement to for the third version of the model
+This model become references for improvement towards the third version of the model